Swerve Strickland: Various feuds (2024–present)

-During Strickland's match at All In: London, Adam Page made an appearance, distracted Strickland, which allowed Danielson to gain the upper hand.
+During Strickland's match at All In, Adam Page made an appearance, distracted Strickland, which allowed Danielson to gain the upper hand.
 On the August 28 episode of Dynamite, Strickland confronted Page and challenged him to a steel cage match at All Out on September 7, which was later made official.
 On the September 4 episode of Dynamite, a contract signing was set for the cage match between Strickland and Page.
 While Strickland arrived to sign the contract, Page didn't show up as he was at Strickland's childhood house, which Strickland had just recently purchased.
 Page proceeded to burn down the house as Strickland watched in horror.
 This forced AEW president Tony Khan to not sanction their steel cage match at All Out, turning the match into a lights out steel cage match On September 7 at All Out, Strickland lost to Page, ending their year-long feud.

 After a brief hiatus, Strickland returned on October 12 at WrestleDream, where he started a feud with the debuting stable The Hurt Syndicate (Bobby Lashley, MVP, and Shelton Benjamin).
 On October 30 at Fright Night Dynamite, Strickland defeated Benjamin, but would be attacked by a debuting Lashley afterwards.
 On November 23 at Full Gear, Strickland was defeated by Lashley.
 After losing to Lashley, Strickland began a feud with Ricochet.
 On the February 5, 2025 episode of Dynamite, Strickland was defeated by Ricochet, who proceeded to steal the "Embassy" robe that Strickland wore in honor of Jimmy Rave.
 On March 9 at Revolution, Strickland defeated Ricochet, regaining the robe and earning a shot at the AEW World Championship.
 Later in the show, Strickland attacked reigning champion Jon Moxley after his successful title defense.
-On April 6 at Dynasty, in a controversial main event, Strickland failed to defeat Moxley after interference from The Young Bucks (Matthew Jackson and Nicholas Jackson).
+On April 6 at Dynasty, in a controversial main event, Strickland failed to defeat Moxley after interference from The Young Bucks (Matthew and Nicholas Jackson).
 On May 25 at Double or Nothing, Strickland teamed with Kenny Omega, Willow Nightingale, and The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) to defeat the Death Riders (Jon Moxley, Claudio Castagnoli, Marina Shafir, and Wheeler Yuta) and The Young Bucks in an Anarchy in the Arena match.